-Unfortunately, even if you get the work done, it may not be in the most efficient way.
-Data handling in Excel is probably the single most important drain on human effort everyday.
+Data handling in Excel is probably the single most important drain on human effort every day.
+That is where Power BI comes in.

 Billions of people who have the false sense of knowledge use the same old, bad, slow, contorted methods of working with text files, exported reports and spend their precious life cleaning up data, removing unwanted headers, unpivoting data manually, copying and pasting… it is a global pity.

 The primary problem?
 Once you found ONE method which works, you never attempted to find out if there is another, better method available.

 Over time Microsoft has been adding many new ways to simplify things and eliminate manual work.

 But now, there is a revolution happening.
 Power BI tools from Microsoft.

 All that I am talking about here requires Excel 2013 Professional edition.
 But don’t worry.
 You can actually sign up for a trial version for free.
 See below.

 The way we work with data has not changed at the core.

 Ideally we should be spending maximum time in the analyze phase – because that is where we learn from what happened.
 That knowledge will help us in improving the future.